 Resources are machines, people, equipment, or anything else that is temporarily used to perform production in your shop.
 (Materials are handled separately and are not considered Resources as they are consumed, rather than being used temporarily.)
-You can import these or add them manually in APS.
+You can import these or add them manually in PlanetTogether.
 If the data is available in your ERP system it is usually better to import them so all data maintenance is in your ERP.

 Job defines the work that needs to be done by the shop for either customers or inventory.
 You will probably want to import Jobs from your ERP system since this data is very dynamic and extensive.
-However, Jobs can also be entered manually into APS and you can even import your “real” Jobs and manually enter “What-if” Jobs (from scratch or by copying from existing Jobs).
+However, Jobs can also be entered manually into PlanetTogether and you can even import your “real” Jobs and manually enter “What-if” Jobs (from scratch or by copying from existing Jobs).

 Where does that data reside?

 Determine the tables that contain each of the data types that you decided to import above.

 Some data tends to be more difficult to get than others.
 For example, the data items listed below may either be missing or inaccurate in your ERP system.
 Therefore it may take some up-front work to prepare the data in your ERP system before you can get a good schedule.

 - Operation-specific process times (ie. hours per piece or pieces per hour)